 By Kate Keith-Simms

 Plants provide invaluable insight not only to the spaces they inhabit, but also to those who live upon the land.
 Since time immemorial, Native American communities have foraged, hunted, and thrived on the resources the land offers.
 This is a short pick of a few plants of Washington used by specific Native American communities.
 While this post gives brief descriptions of native plants- some edible- this is not sufficient information to be used as a foraging guide.
 Foraging is a serious activity that requires extensive plant knowledge, the ability to identify poisonous plants from look-alikes, as well as sustainable foraging practices.
-If you are interested in learning more about the native plants of the PNW and their uses by Native American tribes, please visit the Native American Ethnobotany Database
+If you are interested in learning more about the native plants of the PNW and their uses by Indigenous communities, please visit the Native American Ethnobotany Database

 Western Red Cedar